Business Policies and Procedures Manual

 The supervisor is responsible for:

 • Explaining the employee’s responsibility for successfully performing assigned job duties and meeting expectations.
-This explanation must be given at the time of appointment and is to include providing the employee with a position description and performance expectations.
+This explanation must be given at the time of appointment along with providing the employee with a position description and performance expectations.

 When either the position description or the performance expectations are revised, the supervisor is to provide copies of the revised documentation to the employee at the beginning of each review period.